 Can drinking spoiled coconut water cause long-term health issues?

 In most cases, mild food poisoning from spoiled coconut water resolves within a few days.
-However, severe cases involving toxins like 3-nitropropionic acid (rare) could lead to complications.
+However, severe cases involving toxins like 3-nitropropionic acid (rare) could lead to complications, addressing if is rotten coconut dangerous or is spoiled coconut water dangerous.
+While extremely rare, concerns like “can rotten coconut kill you” or “can coconut water kill you” are largely unfounded in typical scenarios.
 Consult a doctor if symptoms persist beyond 48 hours.

 How should I store coconut water to keep it fresh?